 “He loved Anya,” said Buffy reminiscing.

 “They were great together.
 Kinda gave you hope when you saw them together,” Dawn added.

 “Save for the fact that he abandoned her at the altar,” Buffy reminded her.

 She loved the moving staircases.
 They provided hours of great fun.
-She and Dawn often played games to see who could predict which staircase would move next after they climbed on one.
+She and Dawn often played games to see who could predict which staircase would move next after climbing on one.

 “Otrere!” said the voice she loved to hear.
-Xander, with his pirate patch as he called it, rounded a corner, looking beat.
+Xander, with his pirate patch, rounded a corner, looking beat.